Sound Solutions for Churches with High Ceilings and Reverberant Acoustics

 • Limited sound-absorbing materials.

-What Does a Church Sound System for Reverberant Spaces Require?
+What Does a Church Audio System for Reverberant Spaces Require?

-An effective system requires more than just high output power.
-It must also ensure clear speech intelligibility.
+An effective system requires more than high power output.
+It must also deliver clear and intelligible speech.
+In most cases, a complete church audio system includes:

 • Main loudspeakers.